VertexCache/VertexCache/README.md

 VertexCache is implemented in Java and uses a straightforward, string-based protocol call VCMP (VertexCacheProtocolMessage) for message delivery, which is transmitted over the wire as bytes.

-# Getting Started & Quick Snapshot Overview
+# Getting Started

-## Prerequisites
+## Run It Now!
-Java Version 21.0.2 (this was the latest it was compiled with)
+- Prerequisites: Java Version 21.0.2 (this was the latest it was compiled with)
+- Install: Visit [releases](https://github.com/jasonlam604/VertexCache/releases) and download the latest release.

+### MacOS/Linux!
+On MacOS or Linux first start the server by invoking at command line ~/run_console.sh

+### Windows
+On Windows first start the server by invoking at command line ~/run_server.bat

+# Quick Overview of what is inside a Release

-## Installation
+## Individual File Explanation
 Visit [releases](https://github.com/jasonlam604/VertexCache/releases) and download the latest release.

 Unzip the contents, the file structure will containt the following: